The end of diesel

 Those rolling tests are perceived as a mortal threat to the vehicle building industry as those engine builders know fully well that the limits of Euro 6 cannot possibly be met by using existing technology whenever Diesel is used as a fuel.

 So far, the industry thought they would be able to swindle their way through the limits by setting up carefully prepared tests in ultra-controlled conditions allowing them to comply with the new rules at least on paper and theoretically.
-But rolling vehicles are not nearly as efficient in terms of emissions output as those test engines in the protected workshops and laboratories of the vehicle makers.
+However, rolling vehicles are not nearly as efficient in terms of emissions output as those test engines in the protected workshops and laboratories of the vehicle makers.
 The subterfuge would not hold.

 Industry representatives already concede that diesel exhaust gases cannot possibly be cleaned up to the standards required by modern emissions legislation.
 This is so because diesel is an extremely filthy bunch of different hydrocarbons and a very nasty polluter in the first place.